 What can we learn from Raphael?

 Raphael assists us in our efforts to heal our bodies, minds, and hearts.
 He helps us achieve health and fulfillment.
 He offers help to all who suffer and need healing, and when allowed, he eases their pain.
-When we open our hearts to spiritual healing, it is Raphael who guides us to therapists, healers, or competent people who can guide and help us.
+When we open our hearts to spiritual healing, Raphael guides us to therapists, healers, or competent people who can guide and help us.

 As we become more aware of our responsibility in the self-healing process, it helps us get in touch with our soul, which secretly knows what is best for us to restore our health and vitality.